Spatial launches AR social workspace on mobile

 “This is the culmination of years of work in making Spatial meetings accessible to everyone,” Agarawala said.

 Spatial customers range from those who are planning or doing review sessions to popstars high-fiving their fans in virtual spaces.
-They include church groups, virtual plays, college students collaborating on projects, Christmas parties, COVID response teams, and more.
+They include church groups, virtual plays, college students collaborating on projects, Christmas parties, and COVID response teams.

 A demo in VR

-Aaron Dence, product manager at Spatial, gave me a tour of Spatial in VR while I was wearing an Oculus Quest 2 VR headset.
+Spatial’s Aaron Dence gave me a tour of Spatial in VR while I was wearing an Oculus Quest 2 VR headset.
 He and Agarawala greeted me with high-fives when I joined their demo room.
 The room had integrations with Slack, Google Drive, Microsoft 365, Sigma, and 3D modeling imagery.
 You can switch rooms easily and teleport from one part of a room to another.
 You get a real sense of presence, or the feeling of being in a virtual place.
 You can upload your own image into the app and Spatial can create an avatar for you.
 Dence demoed how easy it was to bring up a Slack channel.

 We teleported into a 3D shop where I could assess the design of a retail setup.
-The abstract spaces that you can play around with are about 100 virtual meters by 100 meters.
+The abstract spaces that you can play around with are about 100 virtual meters-by-100 meters.
 Spatial says it’s ideal for visualizations and brainstorming sessions.
-It’s easy to go to web sites while you’re in Spatial, and you can watch videos in a group.
+It’s easy to go to websites while you’re in Spatial, and you can watch videos in a group.
 People can join via webcams and watch what’s going on in Spatial via the web.
 You can bring virtual items into Spatial from the web and use it inside Spatial.
 The app also has persistence.
 If you leave and come back later, the room will be the same.

 A demo in AR

 Then we shifted over to the smartphone.
 I was able to join the same meeting, using an iPhone.
 If you put your both thumbs down on the phone display, you get more fine-grained control for navigating the environment.
 The content in mobile is interactive.
 You can grab a newspaper and move it closer or farther away, or you can use two fingers and move the object up or down.
 If you pinch your fingers on the screen, it will zoom in until you have a first-person view.
 You can zoom out by doing the opposite gesture.

 You can have dozens of people in a room for meetings.
 There’s an autocam button that will make the avatar who is speaking in a meeting pop up on the screen, so you don’t have to figure out which person has the floor in a meeting.
 The camera switches to whoever is talking in a snap, even if that person is joining from the web app.

 Once you activate the AR function, you can hold your phone and frame the room.
 Then others in the meeting will be able to see your surroundings.
-And others in the meeting will be overlaid into the environment.
+And they’ll be overlaid into the environment.
 After some coaching, I was able to show them what my messy office looked like.

 GamesBeat Gift Guides: Everything we recommend this holiday season